Video from Asiana crash rescue effort shows girl overlooked: report

 More than 180 people were injured in the crash of Asiana Flight 214 last month, which had 307 people aboard when it hit a seawall in front of the runway, lost its tail and caught fire after skidding to a halt.
 Three passengers died.

-Moments after the crash, two firefighters spotted Ye on the ground curled up in fetal position, the Chronicle has reported.
+Moments after the crash, two firefighters spotted Yuan on the ground curled up in fetal position, the Chronicle has reported.
 They maneuvered their vehicle around her and notified supervisors.

 At that point, at least two other firefighters looked at the girl and mistakenly concluded she was dead, the Chronicle said.
 They then left Yuan to attend to other survivors.